zephyrproject-rtos/zephyr/doc/guides/arch/arm_cortex_m.rst

 the highest configurable interrupt priority level for its own use (SVC).
 SVCs will not be masked by interrupt locking.
 Zero-latency interrupt can be used to set up an interrupt at the highest interrupt priority which will not be blocked by interrupt locking.
-To use the ZLI feature :kconfig:`CONFIG_ZERO_LATENCY_IRQS` needs to be enabled.
+To use the ZLI feature :kconfig:option:`CONFIG_ZERO_LATENCY_IRQS` needs to be enabled.

 Zero latency IRQs have minimal interrupt latency, as they will always preempt regular HW or system interrupts.